In-mortals, Ep. 1

 “Leave it be.”
 I lightly touched Evan’s arm, calming my own irritation more than his.
 “It will get better, it always does.”

 It was a lie and we all knew it, but the lie knit us together.
 There was too much risk for medication.
 “Alternative” type treatments, such as teas and massage, were allowed, within reason.
-Medication was an absolute no. They’d put me on a constant fluid drip before allowing possible harm to the child.
+Medication was an absolute no. I’d be put on a constant fluid drip before Wilson allowed any possible harm to the child.

-Eric Montgomery had been a good man.
+Louis Montgomery had been a good man.
 I’d come to love him in the few years I’d known him.
-Wilson and Eric had been inseparable from the first time they’d met, long before Wilson and I had met.
-He was the best man at our wedding, and often whisked us from the house for wild adventures— weekends in Vegas, camping in the mountains, and barbecues in his backyard.
+Wilson and Louis had been inseparable from the first time they’d met, long before Wilson and I had met.
+He was the best man at our wedding, and often whisked us from the house for wild adventures—weekends in Vegas, camping in the mountains, and barbecues in his backyard.
 Wilson had been so happy back then, lighter and less troubled.
+That had all changed when Louis died.
 I rubbed my belly.
 Perhaps the worry would dissipate as the pregnancy progressed.
 I hated that Wilson worried so deeply.

 “Are you alright?”
 Evan’s soft question drew me from my memories.

 “What?”
 Why would he ask me that?
 He touched his cheek.
 I shadowed the motion and drew away wet fingers.
-Briskly wiping away the tears, I settled deeper into the pillows as the doctor put the lovely vibrating cuffs on my legs to keep the blood flowing properly.
+Briskly wiping away the tears, I settled deeper into the pillows as Evan put the lovely vibrating cuffs on my legs to keep the blood flowing properly.